xinwenfu/mitmproxy-get/README.md

 1. Enable https on Apache web server of Ubuntu.
 Please refer to [How To Enable HTTPS Protocol with Apache 2 on Ubuntu 20.04](https://www.rosehosting.com/blog/how-to-enable-https-protocol-with-apache-2-on-ubuntu-20-04/).
 The following video shows an example.
    - Here is an example https configuration file [my-server.conf](web/my-server.conf)
+   - Do NOT protect the private key of the web server with a password since the web server will not be able to start with user interaction

 [![Demo Video](https://img.youtube.com/vi/4PwXGR39zpg/0.jpg)](https://youtu.be/4PwXGR39zpg)